 Introduction

-The women fisher folk play a significant role in the family that taking care of children and their education, medical expenses, participation in social ceremonies, religious activities, etc. The women fisher folk meet these entire needs through financially.
-For this she is working in the informal sector such as making sea shell garland and sales it, collect seaweed and dry for to sale it, casual labourers in Syed Papappuvadi fishing company, gleaning, net cleaning, making fish net and sale it, making dry fish and sale it and working in mahatma Gandhi national rural employment guarantee scheme.
-The informal sector provides work for illiterate, unskilled women, low paid for their work, seasonal work, unprotected market secure, ease entry due to this they join microfinance such as self-help group, joint liability group to meet their needs with low rate of interest.
+The women fisher folk play a significant role in the family that taking care (grammar) of children and their education, medical expenses, participation in social ceremonies, religious activities, etc. The women fisher folk meet these entire needs through financially.
+For this she is working in the informal sector such as making sea shell garland and sales it, collect seaweed and dry for to sale it, casual labourers in Syed Papappuvadi fishing company, gleaning, net cleaning, making fish net and sale it, making dry fish and sale it and working in mahatma Gandhi national rural employment guarantee scheme. (grammar) The informal sector provides work for illiterate, unskilled women, low paid for their work, seasonal work, unprotected market secure, ease entry due to this they join microfinance such as self-help group, joint liability group to meet their needs with low rate of interest.
 They are not going to the money lenders who fix large amount of interest rate.
-The women fisher folk community gets training for making quality product, educating them in financial dealings, marketing awareness, medical awareness, the middlemen fixed low rate for the product through these groups middlemen fixes correct rate.
-Now, microfinance groups such self-help groups and joint liability group gives confidence and hope to women fisher folk community.
+The women fisher folk community gets training for making quality product, educating them in financial dealings, marketing awareness, medical awareness, the middlemen fixed low rate for the product and? through these groups middlemen fixes (grammar)correct rate.
+Now, microfinance groups such as self-help groups and joint liability group gives (grammar)confidence and hope to women fisher folk community.
 The entire self-help groups and joint liability groups meet each member social level, micro level and macro level requirements are fulfilled.

 Review of Literature

-Gitanjali Chaturveli (2004) conducted study “Women in Fisheries on the East Coast of India” A review found that Bay of Bengal Programme’s (BOBP) Women in Fisheries initiative evaluates Women’s needs in fishing communities for community development, food and nutrition security, and livelihood security.
+Gitanjali Chaturveli (2004) conducted study “Women in Fisheries on the East Coast of India”.
+A review found that Bay of Bengal Programme’s (BOBP) Women in Fisheries initiative evaluates Women’s needs in fishing communities for community development, food and nutrition security, and livelihood security.
 Over thirty villages were visited, and women participated in Participatory Rural Appraisals.
 BOAP – Inter-Governmental Organisation (IGO) investigated alternative livelihood alternatives, finding self-help organizations as catalysts for successful microenterprises, transforming fishermen’s lives.

 Patterson J and Samuel V.D (February 2007) have made an assessment about the “Participatory Approach of Fisherwomen on Crab Fattening for Alternate Income Generation in Tuticorin, Southeast Coast of India”.
 The fishing community of Vellapatti, located on the Tuticorin coast of the Gulf of Mannar, has taken up an innovative effort to fatten crabs, making use of their resources and free time to generate revenue.
 The attractiveness and efficacy of the blue swimming crab (PortunusPelagicus) and mud crab (Scylla serrata) are the reasons behind their selection.